cloudmesh-community/hid-sp18-518/project-code/README.md

   * ```make docker-stop```

-## Instructions for ubuntu without docker
+## Instructions for Ubuntu without docker

-* you should be running this program in python 2 environment.
+* you should be running this program in Python 2 environment.

 * you should have default-jre installed.

 * git clone the project.

-* change the directory to project-code folder
+* change directory to the project-code folder

-* create the swagger server with following command
+* create the swagger server with the following command

   * ```make service```

-* run the swagger server with following command
+* run swagger server with the following command

   * ```make start```

-* test the program using following command
+* test program using the following command

   * ```make testaws```
   * ```make testazure```
   * ```make testgoogle```

-* stop the service using following command
+* stop service using the following command

   * ```make stop```

-* clean the server and client codes using following command
+* clean server and client codes using the following command

   * ```make clean```